jasonbayton/11ty/_src/blog/2024/10/actually-new-for-enterprise-android-15.md

 This appears to be a natural progression from the earlier `DISALLOW_CHANGE_NEAR_FIELD_COMMUNICATION_RADIO` which prevents the turning on/off NFC in settings.

 ### eSIM management

+eSIM has been given a respectable amount of attention in 15.
+Here's what's new:

 #### Disallow SIM Globally